 Long Term Care center Exclusions Duplicate family physician visits based on Patient Health Number (PHN), date, procedure and diagnostic codes, and physicians are removed.
-Visits to General practitioners where the service was delivered in one of the following: o Emergency o Pediatric Emergency Limitations & Technical Notes Family physician visits include visits within a 3 fiscal year period.
+Visits to General practitioners where the service was delivered in one of the following: o Emergency Pediatric Emergency Limitations &amp; Technical Notes Family physician visits include visits within a 3 fiscal year period.
 Numerator: Description Number of patient visits to primary physician out of all family physician visits.
 Inclusion Criteria Family physician visits to primary physician.
 Exclusions Family physician visits to other physicians.
-Limitations & Technical Notes Family physician visits include visits within a 3 fiscal year period.
+Limitations &amp; Technical Notes Family physician visits include visits within a 3 fiscal year period.
 Data Details Data Sources: Alberta Health physician claims.
 Alberta Health Care Insurance Plan (AHCIP) Registry.
-Available Data Years: Type of Year Fiscal year [April 1 to March 31] First Available Year 2017/18 Last Available Year 2020/21 Geographic Coverage: The province of Alberta excluding the military and prisoners.
+Available Data Years: Type of Year Fiscal year [April 1 to March 31] First Available Year 2019/20 Last Available Year 2021/22 Geographic Coverage: The province of Alberta excluding the military and prisoners.
 Reporting Level: Patient level.
 Physician level, based on confirmed patient list submitted by physician or panel assigned by the HQCA algorithm.
 Quality Statement Limitations: All calculations include only patients who are currently listed as 'Active' in the Alberta Health Care Insurance Plan (AHCIP) Registry database.
-This may lead to underestimation of the calculated measure above.
-About 18% of Albertans do not visit a General Practitioner in a year. Î and the second of the second o
+This may lead to underestimation of the calculated measure above. • About 18% of Albertans do not visit a General Practitioner in a year.

 Patients are excluded in the physician panel assignment if they do not visit a physician in 3 years (the current fiscal year, plus the 2 preceding fiscal years).
 The physician claims dataset consists of Fee-for-service and shadow billing.
 The data submitted based on shadow billing may not be entirely accurate.
 As a result, this might affect the accuracy of the results of this measure.
 Comments: A low continuity might result from patients visiting practices in places such as walk-in clinics.
-More Information More Information References Towards Optimized Practice's - Evidence Summary: The benefits of continuity in primary care.
-Additional Notes None Alignments None Review Frequency Yearly
+More Information References Towards Optimized Pract Additional Notes None cice's - Evidence Summary: The benefits of continuity in primary care .
+Alignments None Review Frequency Yearly